-- (c) Assignment of Bankruptcy Matters.
-The Clerk of Court must randomly assign bankruptcy appeals and motions to withdraw the reference to a District Judge unless a matter arising out of the same or administratively consolidated bankruptcy case has been previously filed with the Court, in which case the matter must be assigned to the District Judge who presided over the related matter. - (d) Assignment of Capital Habeas Corpus Cases.
-The Clerk of Court must randomly assign capital habeas corpus cases to a District Judge. - (e) Assignment of Complaints Filed by Incarcerated Persons and Habeas Corpus Petitions.
+(c) Assignment of Bankruptcy Matters.
+The Clerk of Court must randomly assign bankruptcy appeals and motions to withdraw the reference to a District Judge unless a matter arising out of the same or administratively consolidated bankruptcy case has been previously filed with the Court, in which case the matter must be assigned to the District Judge who presided over the related matter.

+(d) Assignment of Capital Habeas Corpus Cases.
+The Clerk of Court must randomly assign capital habeas corpus cases to a District Judge.
+The Clerk of Court must assign any civil rights action filed by a prisoner who has an active warrant of execution, or for whom the state is currently seeking a warrant of execution from the Arizona Supreme Court, to the same District judge who presided over the prisoner's capital habeas corpus petition, regardless of division.

+(e) Assignment of Complaints Filed by Incarcerated Persons and Habeas Corpus Petitions.
 The Clerk of Court must randomly assign complaints filed by incarcerated persons and habeas corpus petitions to a District Judge and randomly refer them to a Magistrate Judge.
-Any future pleadings filed by the incarcerated person or habeas corpus petitioner must be directly assigned and referred to the same District Judge and Magistrate Judge to whom the earlier case was assigned and referred, unless otherwise ordered by the Court. - (f) Assignment of Miscellaneous Matters.
+Any future pleadings filed by the incarcerated person or habeas corpus petitioner must be directly assigned and referred to the same District Judge and Magistrate Judge to whom the earlier case was assigned and referred, unless otherwise ordered by the Court.

+(f) Assignment of Miscellaneous Matters.
 The Clerk of Court must randomly assign civil miscellaneous matters to a District Judge.
-If contested, the Clerk of Court must assign the matter a regular civil case number and directly assign the case to the District Judge to whom the miscellaneous matter was assigned. - (g) Temporary Reassignment of Cases.
+If contested, the Clerk of

+Court must assign the matter a regular civil case number and directly assign the case to the District Judge to whom the miscellaneous matter was assigned.

+(g) Temporary Reassignment of Cases.
 A case assigned to a particular District Judge may be temporarily reassigned to another District Judge, if the District Judge to whom the case is assigned is unavailable and an exigency exists which requires prompt action by the Court.
 The Clerk of Court must randomly make the reassignment to an available District Judge for the limited purpose of hearing or determining the matter that is the subject of the exigency.